Jump to:

 Imaging

 Identification of a central lesion with MRI or CT that corresponds to the painful body area is an important and appropriate component in the diagnosis of CPSP.
 Strokes are more typically seen in the cortex, thalamus, or brainstem.
-It is rare to develop CPSP after a basal ganglia stroke.15
+It is rare to develop CPSP after a basal ganglia stroke.4

 Supplemental assessment tools

-Pain drawings, pain scales, and other pain assessment tools are appropriate for the initial assessment of CPSP and also are useful to monitor the efficacy of interventions.
+Several sets of criteria have been suggested but none are uniformly adopted.10 Pain drawings, pain scales, and other pain assessment tools are appropriate for the initial assessment of CPSP and also are useful to monitor the efficacy of interventions.

 Available or current treatment guidelines

 The treatment of CPSP is challenging and must incorporate pharmacologic and non-pharmacologic interventions in order to maximize potential for success.
-Generally speaking, treatment benefits only a fraction of patients diagnosed with CPSP; and, response to treatment is incomplete for those whose symptoms do improve.
+Generally speaking, treatment benefits only a fraction of patients diagnosed with CPSP and response to treatment is incomplete for those whose symptoms do improve.
 Goals of treatment, then, should be focused on reduction, not elimination, of symptoms and return to functional activity.
 Treatment algorithms typically follow a trial-and-error approach and the concomitant use of various treatments in one patient is common.

-Nonpharmacologic Management:1,3,5,6,7,11,12 A number of nonpharmacologic interventions have been assessed for efficacy in the treatment of CPSP.
-Psychological treatment (for example, relaxation techniques and biofeedback), exercise therapy, and desensitization techniques may be beneficial in CPSP.
-Transcutaneous electrical nerve stimulation (TENS) is likely not effective and may actually increase pain symptoms in some patients.
-Acupuncture was found in one randomized control trial to significantly reduce pain in CPSP.
-Repetitive transcranial magnetic stimulation (rTMS), transcranial direct current stimulation (tDCS), and vestibular caloric stimulation have demonstrated efficacy in the treatment of CPSP.
 Deep brain stimulation (DBS) and motor cortex stimulation via implanted stimulators show variable efficacy and should be reserved for patients with significant symptomatology who have exhausted pharmacological and less invasive nonpharmacologic treatment strategies.
 Spinal cord stimulation has preliminarily been utilized in patients with intractable pain with some finding significant pain relief, however, studies are thus far limited.
 It has been more successful in patients under 60 years old with non-thalamic strokes.
 Mirror therapy and virtual reality have also shown promise in CPSP.

 Patient & family education